Updated: 3 days ago

 For a recent trip to Turkey in which I traveled alone with my two boys, I decided to get TSA Cares's help.
 I made the phone call to the hotline and then printed out the TSA Care Notification card.
 This card lets the TSA Agent know there is someone with a disability that needs careful consideration.
 Let me show you how TSA Cares and Autism-Friendly Flight programs work.

 I have TSA PreCheck already, so the agents allowed my oldest son to wear his ear muffs through the metal detector but they asked him to remove them to inspect them once he left.
 He stayed with me the entire time during the screening process, which was quick and I only had to get my hands swabbed after I went through the metal detector with my youngest son in the baby carrier.

 There was a dedicated TSA Agent that was helping us through the entire screening process.
-I don't think she had to do this and maybe because she saw I was alone with my boys she decided to help us get to the USO but before that she showed me exactly where my gate was before she went back to work.
+I don't think she had to do this and maybe because she saw I was alone with my boys she decided to help us get to the USO but before she showed me exactly where my gate was.
 The kindness extended by her was immeasurable.
-She pushed my stroller for me and was an extra pair of eyes for my oldest son while at the airport, but thankfully my son does not elope so I wasn’t worried he’d runoff, but it was nice to have another pair of eyes.
-Maybe she was being extra nice because I don't believe that's standard but it was a really nice gesture to an already stressful situation of getting to the airport.
+She pushed my stroller for me and was an extra pair of eyes for my oldest son while at the airport, but thankfully my son does not elope so I wasn’t worried he’d run off, but it was nice to have another pair of eyes.
+Maybe she was being extra nice because I don't believe that's standard but it was a nice gesture to an already stressful situation of getting to the airport.